hackl/network2tikz/README.md

   unit all inputs have to be defined using this unit.
 If a tuple of units is given, the sizes are defined with the first entry the line widths with the second entry.

-- ``layout`` : dict
-  A dictionary with the node positions on a 2-dimensional plane.
-The key value of the dict represents the node id while the value represents a tuple of coordinates (e.g. n = (x,y)).
-The initial layout can be placed anywhere on the 2-dimensional plane.

 - ``margins`` : None, int, float or dict, optional (default = None) The margins define the 'empty' space from the canvas border.
 If no